 I bought a few things and my husband asked if we can buy some duck food to feed their ducks.
 The lady was so nice, she told us we can get bread to feed them, it was in a basket near the till.
 I took a few slices and went to feed the ducks.
 It was fun and next time I’m going to make sure I have something for them.

-After we left Church View Farm, we passed by Lydiate Hall Farm (sorry, no link to them, only to the visitsouthport website).
+After we left Church View Farm, we passed by Lydiate Hall Farm.
 They have tea rooms and a farm shop, located in an old Hall.
 The Lydiate Hall was built in the 15th century, but only a small part of it still remains.
 Anyway, the place is beautiful.
 There are sheep, ducks, pigeons and lots of peacocks.
 I wasn’t aware we were allowed to feed the peacocks (another mental note to get food for them!).

 The Tea rooms were quite busy for Tuesday, at lunch time, only a couple of tables were available.
 The food looked yummy, but we didn’t stay as we didn’t have enough time.